 Storing Methods

 Since we don’t have a cellar or basement, I store my potatoes in a dark kitchen cabinet on floor level as far away from heat as possible.
-My favorite containers are burlap potato sacks and wicker baskets which provide good air flow.
+My favorite containers are burlap potato sacks and wicker baskets, which provide good air flow.

 Periodically check your stored potatoes for sprouting, rotting, or drying.
 With proper climate conditions, most varieties of potatoes will store well for 6-8 months.